Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Can I transfer money to someone without a bank account?

 Yes!
 In the past decade, we have made huge strides in digital banking and financial technology.
-According to Finder, a quarter of adults in Ireland now have a digital bank account.
-While it wasn’t possible to transfer money to someone without a bank account in the past, it is possible today thanks to providers such as Wise and XE.
+While it might not have been possible to transfer money to someone without a bank account in the past, it is definitely possible today.

-What are the best options to send money without a bank account?
+What are the best options for sending money without a bank account?

 Sending money through a money transfer service is an option for both sending without a bank account and sending money to someone without a bank account.
-Several money transfer services give you the option of paying in cash and having cash delivered to your receiver.
+Several money transfer services allow you to both pay in cash and have cash delivered to your receiver.

 Your recipient could receive the funds the same day if they’re delivered via cash pickup or delivery.
 This option can come with high fees, so be sure to compare money transfer services that offer cash pickup.